pixelscript/test-docusaurus/docs/concepts/content-delivery.md

 ### Linked content

-Content objects can contain properties that [link](/docs/concepts/relationships) to other content objects.
+Content objects can contain properties tha to other content objects.

 These linked content objects can be automatically retrieved by the Content Delivery API, avoiding the need to make additional API requests.
 You can choose to retrieve just the root, the entire tree of linked content, or specify a maximum depth to retrieve.